hackclub/hackclub/workshops/login_auth/README.md

 ```
 In the code above replace `email` with `userEmail` and `password` with `userPass`.

-You also need to display an error message when an error occurs like _wrong email or password_, so add the below code in the above function.
+You also need to display an error message when an error occurs like _wrong email or password_, so add the code below inside `Sign-in existing user` method.
 ```javascript
 window.alert("Error : " + errorMessage);
 ```
-So, your code should look like this:
+So your code should look like this:
 ```javascript
 function login(){